 - 1. To inform the calculation of Office for Students (OfS) grants, all higher education providers that are registered, or are applying to register, with the OfS in the Approved (fee cap) category must complete a data survey.
-The data surveys to inform funding for the 2022-23 academic year (1 August 2022 31 July 2023) are: - a.
-For a provider that has students registered with it on courses recognised for OfS funding purposes in the 2021-22 academic year, the Higher Education Students Early Statistics survey 2021-22 (HESES21). - For a provider that does not have students registered with it on courses recognised for OfS funding purposes in the 2021-22 academic year, the Higher Education Students Forecast 2022-23 (HESF22) survey. - 2.
-This document, together with its annexes, describes the HESES21 survey and the funding rules and definitions that apply in completing it.
-Providers completing HESF22 should also refer to the HESES21 funding rules and definitions when completing that survey.
+The data surveys to inform funding for the 2023-24 academic year (1 August 2023 31 July 2024) are: - a.
+For a provider that has students registered with it on courses recognised for OfS funding purposes in the 2022-23 academic year, the Higher Education Students Early Statistics survey 2022-23 (HESES22). - b.
+For a provider that does not have students registered with it on courses recognised for OfS funding purposes in the 2022-23 academic year, the Higher Education Students Forecast 2023-24 (HESF23) survey. - 2.
+This document, together with its annexes, describes the HESES22 survey and the funding rules and definitions that apply in completing it.
+Providers completing HESF23 should also refer to the HESES22 funding rules and definitions when completing that survey.
 Figure 1 can be used to identify which survey a provider should complete.